puppetlabs/puppet-docs/source/puppet/4.8/lang_data_string.md

 [array]: ./lang_data_array.html
 [hash]: ./lang_data_hash.html

 Strings are unstructured text fragments of any length.
 They're probably the most common and useful data type.

-Strings can sometimes interpolate other values, and can sometimes use escape sequences to represent characters that are inconvenient or impossible to write literally.
+Some strings can interpolate other values and use escape sequences to represent characters that are inconvenient or impossible to write literally.
 You can access substrings of a string by numerical index.

 There are four ways to write literal strings in the Puppet language: